 NOTE: The purpose of the baselineState property is to allow (for example) a measurement of how many new results were introduced in the run, and how many previously existing results no longer appear.
 To assign a value to baselineState, a tool must have a way to determine whether a result is “the same”, in some sense, as a result that appeared in the baseline.
 Appendix B discusses how a result management system can assign a “fingerprint” to each result.
 An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are the same; two results with the same fingerprint are considered the same.

+conversionProvenance property

+If the run object (§3.12) containing a result object was produced by a converter, the result object MAY contain a property named conversionProvenance whose value is an array of analysisToolLogFileContents objects (§3.19) which specify the portions of the analysis tool’s output that the converter transformed into the result object.
+If the run object was produced by an analysis tool, the conversionProvenance property SHALL be absent.

+The value of this property is an array, rather than a single analysisToolLogFileContents object, because, depending on the analysis tool, the converter might need to bring together information from multiple output files to synthesize the result object.

+This property is intended to be useful to developers of converters, to help them debug the conversion from the analysis tool’s native output format into the SARIF format.

+For an example, see §3.19.1.

 fixes property

 A result object MAY contain a property names fixes whose value is an array of one or more unique (§3.9) fix objects (§3.29).